Assistance in preventing and fighting corruption

 The project comprises four areas of activity:

-the internal corruption prevention strategy
+Implementing the internal corruption prevention strategy

 The project is helping KPK to manage and evaluate the implementation and development of the internal strategies more effectively in future with the assistance of the Monitoring Centre for Prevention.

-corruption prevention products
+Using corruption prevention products

 The Anti-Corruption Clearing House (ACCH), a web-based platform for disseminating information and data on corruption, is linked with other actors.

-national integrity system
+Implementing the national integrity system

 KPK has been commissioned to develop and implement a national integrity system (NIS).
 The project is assisting KPK in drafting the NIS and in implementing [Rev.1] the system in the public and private sector.

-an Anti-Corruption Learning Centre (ACLC)
+Establishing an Anti-Corruption Learning Centre (ACLC)

 The project is assisting KPK in developing the concept; it is also providing support on content and organisational aspects of developing skills and resources and building capacity.